robrich/kubernetes-hands-on-workshop/02-Hello-Docker/start/README.md

    This says "start with the [node](https://hub.docker.com/_/node/) base-image, and use the alpine flavor of it."
 The alpine Linux distribution is known for being tiny.

+   **Pro tip:** Rather than copying and pasting the text, type each step instead.
+You'll become much more familiar with the new technology this way.

 3. Add this line:

    ```